tinyvision-ai-inc/pico-ice/Docs/ice_usb.md

 you do not use that feature.

-If you do plan to use that feature, you might lack either the `ice_sdk_usb` or `tinyuf2` who both implement TinyUSB callbacks.
+If you do plan to use that feature, you might lack either the `ice_sdk_usb` or `tinyuf2` who provide the TinyUSB callbacks.